 What is CO2e?

 Different energy sources produce different global warming emissions.
 Carbon dioxide (CO2) is the most prevalent of these emissions, but other air pollutants—such as methane—also produce global warming.
 To make comparisons easier, we convert the global warming potential of all emissions to units of carbon dioxide equivalent, or CO2e—the amount of carbon dioxide required to produce an equivalent amount of warming.
-This lets us compare gasoline emissions with emissions from the electricity grid, even when the chemical nature of the air pollution is different.
+This lets us compare gasoline emissions with emissions from the electricity grid, even if the chemical nature of the air pollution is different.

 A higher number of CO2e emissions leads to more warming.
-Our tool displays the number of grams of CO2e produced for every mile driven.

 How do you calculate a gasoline vehicle’s CO2e emissions?